FunKey-Project/FunKey-Project.github.io/docs/user_manual/tutorials/software/gba_bios.md

 ## PS1

-As for the GBA, if you launch a GBA game in the first place, you will get this screen:
+As for the GBA, if you launch a GBA game for the first time, you will get this screen:

 ![GBA BIOS](/assets/images/PS1_BIOS.png)